mtdowner/odin/assignments/git-basics/assignment.md

     ![Git Log](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/17.png)

-#### Push your work to GitHub
+## Push your work to GitHub

 Finally, let's upload your work to the GitHub repository you created at the start of this tutorial.

-1.  <span id="git-push"></span>Type `git push`.
+1. Type `git push`.
 To be more specific, type `git push origin main`.
 Since you are not dealing with another branch (other than _main_) or a different remote (as mentioned above), you can leave it as `git push` to save a few keystrokes. **NOTE: If at this point you receive a message that says "Support for password authentication was removed on August 13, 2021.
 Please use a personal access token instead.", you have followed the steps incorrectly and cloned with HTTPS, not SSH.
 Please follow [these steps](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#switching-remote-urls-from-https-to-ssh) to change your remote to SSH, then attempt to push to Github.**

     ![Push changes to remote using CLI](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/18.png)